How To Manage Election Stress & Support Your Mental Health

 You don’t have to manage election stress by yourself

 Connecting with others can be a helpful way to reduce stress, both during the build-up to the elections and the elections themselves.
-Try to stay engaged in your regular social activities and look for ways to stay connected to your friends and loved ones.
-Being around other people on election night may also be a way to get emotional support, as well as a reminder that you’re not alone.
+Try to stay engaged in your regular social activities and look for ways to stay connected to your friends, a family member, and loved ones.
+Being around supportive people on election night and in the days following may also help you avoid unproductive conversations and provide emotional support.
+It may remind you to separate people from their political opinions and maintain your social bonds.

 If election-related stress is causing you physical or mental health concerns, therapy may also be worth considering.
 Treatments like cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT) may be helpful for building a healthier relationship with your thoughts and feelings during the lead-up to the elections.